 As well as hiking trails, Golden is also a great place to bike, and the Clear Creek trail is an easy and pretty trail you can take as far as you feel like – you can connect with other bike trails and make it all the way to Denver if you wanted.

-Bring your own bike or you can rent one from the Golden Bike Library – the first two hours are free!
+Bring your own bike or you can rent one from one of the many bike rental shops in town.

 If you are feeling energetic, you can bike the 20 miles return to Wheat Ridge along the river – it’s a beautiful ride and you could stop off in Olde Town Arvada to check out the lovely downtown area there.